 Ruth uses a mix of ribbons, buttons, and props for her gnomes.
 She enjoys the thrill of the hunt.

-She finds many materials for trims, props, and fabrics at local craft stores, like Hobby Lobby or JoAnn Fabrics, dollar stores, or thrift stores, such as Goodwill or Savers.
-Be sure to check the clearance sections too.
+Ruth finds many trims, props, and fabrics materials at local craft stores, like Hobby Lobby or JoAnn Fabrics, dollar stores, or thrift stores like Goodwill or Savers.
+Be sure to check the clearance sections, too.